 incomingchannel and other metadata

 - We close the

 - We also delete the conversation from the map to represent the conversation being complete

 Note: Again, the closing of the incoming channel and the deletion of the conversation should be protected by a mutex in real-life to guard against race conditions

 That’s pretty much it.
 We now have a better way to represent conversational states and can also carry on multiple conversations ‘simultaneously’ with multiple users!

-As always, please let me know what you thought of this post in the comments or on Twitter.
+As always, please let me know what you thought of this post on Twitter.